petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch.md

 > [!IMPORTANT]
 >
-> - Trusted Launch is w as the default state for newly created Azure VM.
+> - Trusted Launch is the default state for newly created Azure Gen2 VM and scale sets.
 See the [Trusted Launch FAQs](trusted-launch-faq.md) if your new VM requires features that [aren't supported with Trusted launch](trusted-launch.md#unsupported-features).
 > - [Existing VM](overview.md) can have Trusted Launch enabled after being created.
 For more information, see [Enable Trusted Launch on existing VMs](trusted-launch-existing-vm.md).
 > - Existing [virtual machine scale set](../virtual-machine-scale-sets/overview.md) can have Trusted Launch enabled after being created.
 For more information, see [Enable Trusted Launch on existing scale set](trusted-launch-existing-vmss.md).